visibilityspots/pelican-blue/README.md

-# Pelican-Blue
+# Pelican-Gezinsbond

 Responsive theme for [Pelican](http://blog.getpelican.com/) Static Site Generator, Powered by [Python](https://www.python.org/) Programming language.

+Forked from [pelican-blue](https://github.com/Parbhat/pelican-blue) and customized for [gezinsbond](https://gezinsbond.be)

 ## Demo

-You can see the theme in action at https://parbhatpuri.com
+You can see the theme in action at http://gezinsbond-humbeek.be

 ### Screenshots